systemd-sleep.conf(5) — Linux manual page

 specific modes.

-The string to be written to /sys/power/disk by, respectively,
+The string to be written to /sys/power/state by

 specified by separating multiple values with whitespace.
 They